yuewangmk/yuewangmk.github.io/_pages/about.md

 To explore these topics, I employ a range of techniques, including statistical analysis, machine learning, causal inference, and Bayesian estimation methods.

-Prior to HKUST, I earned an M.Sc from Simon Business School at University of Rochesterwhile enrolled in the Ph.D. program.
+Prior to HKUST, I earned an M.Sc from Simon Business School at University of Rochester while enrolled in the Ph.D. program.
 I received my B.S in Statictis from the University of Science and Technology of China.